larryhastings/starvote/README.md

 ballot scored both candidates the same, they have no preference.
 The candidate preferred by more ballots wins the election.
 It's that simple!

+And you'll notice--in both steps, you examine every ballot.
+STAR Voting never throws away ballots.
+When you vote, your vote always matters, every step of the way.

 ## What's so good about STAR Voting?